-&lt;sup>1 The utility shall itemize the estimated cost of disconnecting and reconnecting service and shall furnish this estimate to the customer with the cut-off notice.
+1 The utility shall itemize the estimated cost of disconnecting and reconnecting service and shall furnish this estimate to customer with cut-off notice.
 This charge will be waived if customer also receives water service from the utility within the same service area.